Chapter 1: Little Soldier

 Rosewud raised an eyebrow.
 “Your lord needs the money.
 The females can be sold before sunset.
 The land would take longer.
 How old is the child?”

-“I’ll fetch my daughter,” R’bekah muttered, head downcast.
+“I’ll fetch my daughter,” Rebekah muttered, head downcast.
 Her heart pounded as she trudged toward the house.
-Smoothing the muslin apron over her plain blue dress, she forced her mind to be quiet.
+Smoothing her muslin apron, she forced her mind to be quiet.